SF-WDI-LABS/con-pletionist/instructions.md

   **Next up**: build JSON with `jbuilder`

-6. The JSON views are using a gem called `jbuilder`, which might have noticed in the file extension `.json.jbuilder`.
-Look over the first example input and output in the [`jbuilder` docs](https://github.com/rails/jbuilder) to see some of how `jbuilder` creates structured data.
+6. Look over the first example input and output in the [`jbuilder` docs](https://github.com/rails/jbuilder) to see some of how `jbuilder` creates structured data.

 7. Edit `views/conferences/index.json.jbuilder` and/or `views/conferences/show.json.jbuilder` so that both JSON views include a field for the url of each conference.
 Use url helpers to generate the correct url for each conference, and set the format of the url to JSON.
 Hint: start by looking at each of these files.